fmerizzi/inpainting_restoration/README.md

 Affreschi restoration with inpainting

-As a part of an intership at I3S lab, I approach the task of affreschi digital restoration. the general procedure is as follows:
+As a part of an intership at I3S lab, I approach the task of affreschi digital restoration. the general goal of the project is as follows:

 1) select high resolution pictures of the damaged affreschi
 2) produce a proper mask for inpainting
 3) test traditional algorithms
 4) test deep image prior technique

+### file list

+- inpainting_basicsComparison.ipynb, testing "traditional" methods for image inpainting, using opencv library.
+Fast Marching Method and algorithm proposed by Sapiro in 2001.
+- inpainting_deepImagePrior.ipynb, testing the deep image prior technique for image inpainting, with different architectures and parameter settings

 ### considerations on the making the of the mask
 I considered several approaches on the creation of the mask selecting damaged areas, reported below: